-Each day in the United States, about 4100 young people between the ages of 12 and 17 try smoking for the first time.
-Nearly 80% of smokers try their first cigarette before age 18, meaning that children and teenagers constitute the majority of all new smokers.
+Although progress has been made in reducing tobacco use among youth, each day in the United States about 3,800 young people under the age of 18 try smoking for the first time.
+Nearly 90% of smokers try their first cigarette before age 18.
 The industry’s advertising and promotion campaigns often have special appeal to these young people, 83 percent of whom choose the three most heavily advertised brands.
-Within days or weeks of first cigarette use, symptoms of nicotine dependence may appear in adolescents.
-Smoking at an early age increases the risk of lung cancer, and the risk rises as the individual continues to smoke.
+In addition, the use of other tobacco products like e-cigarettes and hookahs has increased.
+Smoking at an early age increases the risk of nicotine dependence and smoking-related illness later in life.

 Truth is the largest youth smoking prevention campaign in the country – and the only national campaign not directed by the tobacco industry.